YunlongXing/yunlongxing.github.io/_pages/includes/pub.md

 # Talks & Presentations

-- SysCap: Profiling and Crosschecking Syscall and Capability Configurations for Docker Images<br>
+- **SysCap: Profiling and Crosschecking Syscall and Capability Configurations for Docker Images**<br>
-IEEE Conference on Communications and Network Security (CNS), Austin, TX, October 4, 2022.
+*IEEE Conference on Communications and Network Security (CNS), Austin, TX, October 4, 2022*.